resslerruntime1983/feri-extension/docs/deploy.md

 Restore `manifest.json` so it includes the previously removed `browser_specific_settings` object.

-Upload the zip file using the Chrome Web Store's [Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).
+Upload the zip file to the Chrome Web Store via the [Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).

 ### Deploy for Firefox

-Check `deploy/manifest.json` and make sure the `browser_specific_settings` > `geko` > `id` string is related to the Firefox add-on account you will be using.
+Check `deploy/manifest.json` and make sure the `browser_specific_settings` > `geko` > `id` string is related to the add-on developer account you will be using.

-...
+Zip up everything in the `deploy` directory.

+Upload the zip file to the Firefox Add-ons site via the [Developer Hub](https://addons.mozilla.org/en-US/developers/addons).

 ## License